chef-boneyard/chef-web-docs-2016/includes_rubocop/includes_rubocop.rst

 * Enforce style conventions and best practices
 * Evaluate the code in a cookbook against metrics like "line length" and "function size"
-* Help every member of a team write similary structred code
+* Help every member of a team to author similary structured code
 * Estabilish uniformity of source code
 * Set expectations for fellow (and future) project contributors